 'sources': None}]}}

-Example: Text generation application
+Example: Text generation

-Get the application inputs
+Get the text generation inputs

 The example below shows how to use the Get application endpoint to get the list of required inputs with their name and types.